Deep learning of deformation-dependent conductance in thin films: nanobubbles in graphene: Introduction

 Here, we show that a fast, accurate prediction of the transport properties of deformed graphene can be obtained from only a height map by applying a mixed input neural network that includes a CNN branch.
+An illustration of an example deformed graphene system is included in Fig. \ref{fig:sys}.
 A deformation height map can be obtained in an experimental setting with standard imaging techniques, such as scanning tunneling microscopy, making this methodology feasible for an industrial application.

-Specifically and for concreteness, we will focus our attention on nanoscopic deformations in 2D materials, referred to as nanobubbles.
-Their behavior can be studied statistically \cite{abbout_statistical_2016} or with standard numeric methods.
+Specifically, we will focus our attention on nanoscopic deformations in 2D materials, referred to as nanobubbles.
+The impact of these nanobubbles on electronic transport can be studied statistically \cite{abbout_statistical_2016} or with standard numeric methods.
 However, exact analytic treatment of deformations is difficult, spurring work in applying approximations to describe electronic transport in deformed materials such as graphene \cite{stegmann_current_2016,Rost_2019}.
-Deformed graphene is of particular interest because it has shown promise for use in numerous applications, such as the ultrasensitive detection of nucleic acids, or as a valley and spin filter \cite{wang_tunable-deformed_2019,hwang_ultrasensitive_2020,settnes_graphene_2016}.
+One novel physical effect of nano-deformations in graphene is the production of a strong effective magnetic field, up to hundreds of Tesla, which are sensitive to the graphene valley degrees of freedom.
+Depending on their shapes, these deformations can filter or split the two valleys selectively \cite{PhysRevLett.117.276801}, opening the door to the field of valleytronics \cite{PhysRevLett.110.046601}.
+Deformed graphene is also of particular interest because it has shown promise for use in numerous applications, such as the ultrasensitive detection of nucleic acids, or as a valley and spin filter \cite{wang_tunable-deformed_2019,hwang_ultrasensitive_2020,settnes_graphene_2016}.
 Applications such as these, especially if developed at an industrial scale, require reliable and efficient tools--tools faster and less expensive than direct measurements or full calculations--to characterize the physical properties of individual devices.

 In this work, we show that our approach is successful, with a relative error of less than 5\%.
 With minimal changes our neural network structure is able to make predictions about both the total and valley-resolved components of the conductance, successfully predicting inter-valley scattering.
 Our neural network architecture was carefully optimized for this class of problems, providing a useful methodology for similar work going forward.
 We also show that the network is robust against changes to the deformation shape and number of deformations, which is important for non-idealized real world applications.